joeylitalien/2d-fluid/readme.md

 This repository serves for the final project of Paul Kry's Physically Based Animation course at McGill University, Winter 2017.

 ## Numerical Solvers
-* Gauss-Seidel
+* Gauss-Seidel relaxation
-* Successive Over Relaxation
+* Successive over-relaxation
-* Conjugate Gradient
-* Preconditioned Conjugate Gradient with Incomplete Cholesky Factorization
+* Conjugate gradient
-* Preconditioned Conjugate Gradient with Modified Incomplete Cholesky Factorization (MICCG(0))
+* Preconditioned conjugate gradient with incomplete Cholesky factorization

+## Comparison
+To compare algorithms, first run Gauss-Seidel with a very high number of iterations to establish ground truth for 60 seconds.
+Then, run the same scene with any solver for the same amount of time.
+The mean square error is output in the console.

 ## Controls
 |Control           | Action                               |